-About Plug & Play - Hybrid T8 LED Bulbs [Works With & Without Ballast]
+About Plug & Play - Hybrid Type A+B - T8 LED Tube Light Bulbs [Works With & Without Ballast]

 By making it simpler to mount led tubes, plug and play tubes introduced a new dimension to the industry.
 LED tubes must typically be retrofitted, which necessitates electrical work because the wiring must be reworked, and the electrical ballast must be removed to make room for direct-wire tubes.